-स्कूल लीड पार्टनर के लिए स्टार रेटिंग सुरक्षित और सतत परिवहन के लिए पूर्वी गठबंधन (ईएएसएसटी) have released their 2021 Annual report.
-It highlights how SR4S has been used in some projects and to advocate for safer school journeys, including:
+स्कूल लीड पार्टनर के लिए स्टार रेटिंग सुरक्षित और सतत परिवहन के लिए पूर्वी गठबंधन (ईएएसएसटी) has released their 2021 Annual report.
+It highlights how SR4S has been used in projects and to advocate for safer school journeys, including:

 - Page 3 – Advocating #Love30 for Safer School Zones as part of the 6th UN Global Road Safety Week by joining global calls for 30km/h speed limits to be the new norm for cities, towns and villages.

 Excerpt from page 3: Our partners’ projects are seeking to raise awareness on a range of interrelated issues as they campaign for better enforcement, safer streets, cleaner air, an improved environment for walking and cycling, and improved infrastructure around schools.
 Across the region, they have been working with traffic police to identify high-risk schools in their cities and use global tools such as Star Ratings for Schools and the NACTO Designing Streets for Kids Guide to assess and advocate for improvements, including lower speeds.